Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 \subsubsection{Four-holed sphere}

 Given a pair of pants decomposition of the four-holed sphere, we can build a Fenchel-Nielsen type spectral network choosing either molecule I or II on each pair of pants.
-Let us for instance determine the nonabelianization map for the spectral network illustrated in Figure~\ref{fig:four-holed-sphere-Swall}, \emph{i.e.} a union of two molecules of type II.
+Let us for instance determine the nonabelianization map for the spectral network illustrated in Figure~\ref{fig:four-holed-sphere-Swall}, built by gluing two pairs of pants containing molecules of type II.

-\insfigscaled{four-holed-sphere-Swall}{0.7}{Maximally degenerate spectral network on the four-holed sphere with a basepoint on each boundary (black dot), a basepoint for each wall (red dot) and a collection of short paths (blue lines).
-Additionally, an arrow denotes the + direction on every boundary component and on the curve that defines the pants decomposition.}
+\insfigscaled{four-holed-sphere-Swall}{0.7}{Fenchel-Nielsen spectral network on the four-holed sphere with a basepoint on each boundary (black dot), three basepoints for every double wall (red dots) and a collection of simple paths (blue lines).
+Additionally, an arrow denotes the sheet ordering in that direction on every boundary component and on the curve that defines the pants decomposition.}

-We fix four basepoints $z_{1,2,3,4}$ on the boundary components, six basepoints $z_{a_{1,2},b_{1,2},c_{1,2}}$ on the double walls and we choose 13 short paths $\wp$, as is illustrated in Figure~\ref{fig:four-holed-sphere-Swall}.
-In total, the matrices $D_{\wp}$ thus contain 13 variables.
+We fix basepoints and choose simple paths $\wp_{1 \ldots 13}$ as illustrated in Figure~\ref{fig:four-holed-sphere-Swall}.
+The matrices $\cD_{\wp}$ thus contain 13 variables in total.
 The bulk constraints consist of boundary conditions at the boundaries and at infinity, and reduce the number of variables to 8.
-After fixing the 6 gauge degrees of freedom (one at each basepoint at a double wall), we are left with two gauge-invariant abelian holonomies.
-Let us call these spectral coordinates $\cX_A$ and $\cX_B$.
+After fixing 6 abelian gauge degrees of freedom (one for each double wall), we are left with two gauge-invariant $GL(1)$ holonomies.
+Let us call these holonomies $\cX_A$ and $\cX_B$.